-Consequential amendments are also made to sections 200 and 220 and the glossary.
+Consequential amendments have also been made to sections 200 and 220 and the glossary.

 Part 4B project

 The NZAuASB has recently approved an amending standard Amendments to Professional and Ethical Standard 1: Part 4B - Independence For Assurance Engagements Other Than Audit And Review Engagements that is designed to incorporate the amendments to the International Code arising from the Part 4B project into PES 1.
-These amendments to PES 1 will apply from 15 June 2021 (early adoption allowed).
+These amendments to PES 1 took effect on 15 June 2021.

-Members should refer to the ITC for details of how these amendments impact the NZICA Code.
+Members should refer to the Invitation to Comment (ITC) (see below) for details of how these amendments impact the NZICA Code.

 NZ specific amendments

 NZ specific paragraphs in the NZICA Code have generally been updated to reflect the amendments arising from the Role and Mindset project.
-Members should refer to the ITC for details.
+Members should refer to the ITC (see below) for details.

 Submissions / Approval process